• +1 (778) 384 2800

 • Function:

-An exit push button is wired to the access control system and, when pressed, sends a signal to release the door's locking mechanism, allowing a person to exit.
+An exit button is wired to the access control system and, when pressed, sends a signal to release the door's locking mechanism, allowing a person to exit.

 • Purpose: